 Samsung Galaxy Tab A8 (Image credit: Samsung)

 If you are planning to use your tablet to take some quality snaps here and there and use it as your digital photo album, then you will need a tablet with a decent camera, a good quality screen and some extra storage space.
 We would recommend the Apple iPad.
 There are different versions of the iPad such as the iPad Mini, iPad Air and iPad Pro, but the standard iPad is usually the best option for most people.
-The latest iPad is the iPad 2021 10.2".
-It has good cameras (8-megapixel shooter and 12-megapixel selfie camera) and the high quality eye-pleasing 10.2 inch Retina display (means HD in Apple-speak) brings out the quality of the snaps.
+The latest iPad is the iPad 10.9".
+It has good cameras (12-megapixel shooter and 12-megapixel selfie camera) and the high quality eye-pleasing 10.9 inch Liquid Retina display (means HD in Apple-speak) brings out the quality of the snaps.
 As for the amount of storage space, there are two choices: 64GB or 256GB.
 It is important to note that the storage space on the iPads are not expandable, so you can't add any more storage space once it runs out.
 So make sure you consider this before you buy.
 The starting model with 64GB is ample for many, but if you would like a bit more space, go for the 256GB version.
 Unfortunately with rapid inflation and Apple plans to move even more upmarket.
-The Price of an iPad 64GB model starts from £319.00* (from Apple directly).
+The Price of an iPad 64GB model starts from £499.00* (from Apple directly).
 It comes in Blue, Pink, Silver and Yellow.
 The new iPad 10.9 looks like the recent iPad Air and with a similarily higher price tag.
-We would usually recommend getting it from John Lewis as it provides 2 year guarantee instead of the standard 1 however they are out of stock at the moment.
+We would usually recommend getting the iPad from John Lewis as it provides 2 year guarantee instead of the standard 1.